Will you have schools from other states besides Indiana?

 How can I register?

-We’ll begin sending invitation emails to students who have completed the above steps around March 21.
-The final deadline will be March 31, so that gives you roughly a 10 day window to register.
+We will send invitation emails to students who have completed the above steps on the Monday following spring break.
+The final deadline to sign up will be the last Friday in March, so that gives you roughly a 10 day window to register.

 What does registration entail?